mmurphy384/b9labs-splitter/readme.md

 4. Create a test to exercise the split.
   * DONE!
 5. Create the UI / Web Pages
-  * IN PROGRESS - I saw a great tool on ReactJS and I'm going to try to get that to work.
+  * IN PROGRESS - Preliminary UI working.
+Need to add a watcher/listener so the balances refresh.
 6. More things to consider:
   * Set up logs so that a web UI can read them (Having problems with this)
   * Review the fallback function.
 Right now, it's only payable.